“An Act of Care": A Conversation with Juan Felipe Miranda Medina

 MIRE: What drew you to this project, and how does it speak to you?

 MEDINA: I became curious about “decolonization” after reading about it somewhere.
 While the term “decolonization” is popular in the West, its discourse does not exist in the same way among Peruvians outside academia.
 Latin American scholars propose “coloniality” and “decoloniality” as alternate frameworks.
-An investigation of decolonization should be grounded in the reality that it cannot be applied in the same manner everywhere in the world.
-The way colonialism shows up in our lives is different.
+An investigation of decolonization should be situated and grounded in a specific reality that cannot be applied universally because colonialism shows up in our lives differently.

 I do think that decolonization speaks to identifying the roots of dances like zapateo and recognizing that they have been shaped by colonization, geography, and time.
-I am interested in how the theory of decolonization is unfolding in dance.
+I am interested in how the theory of decolonization can inform dancers to make themselves more reflexive surrounding power within their practice.

 MIRE: How has colonialism’s legacy in zapateo informed your movement and teaching practice?

 MEDINA: I use various frameworks to reflect how colonial structures pervade my work.
 I insist on knowing a dance’s history and aesthetic before adding to it.
 In efforts to challenge conventions, I work to understand dance through a scholarly lens as well as through an embodied practice.
-I don’t just aim to decolonize my work; I want to move the dance forward.
+Decolonizing work does not make sense to me.
+I’d rather put my efforts toward moving the dance forward.

 MIRE: While decolonization resonates with many people in the United States, I don’t know that the term has a clear direction.
 As you allude to, decolonization involves the liberation of spaces through challenging dominant power structures but when we consider the consequences of systemic erasure, how do we return to a place we might have never known?
 How do we go back to something from our ancestry in an authentic way without idealizing a version of it that is a farce or lacks nuance?